A study shows that walking a dog makes a person more active overall – or is it that active people are more likely to take a dog on walks?

 It’s expected that dog walkers do more walking, but this category of pet owners actually had greater overall levels of moderate and vigorous physical activity, says the report.

-“There appears to be a strong link between owning and walking a dog and achieving higher levels of physical activity, even after accounting for the actual dog walking,” adds Reeves.
+The conclusion is that there seems to be a strong association between owning and walking a dog, and getting in higher levels of activity — even after adjusting for the actual dog walking.

 Or could it be that sedentary people are more likely to own a Pomeranian than a German shepherd?